TKNN formula for general Hamiltonian: Summary and Conclusion

 We derived general TKNN formula from Chern-Simons level in the effective action for lattice system with general Hamiltonian bilinear in fermion in (2+1)- and (4+1)- dimensions.
 We have shown that Chern-Simons level is given by the winding number of a map from $T^D$ to the fermion propagator space.
 For this relation Ward-Takahashi identities including higher order relations are crucial.

-The interesting point to note is that one does not need to assume anything but gauge invariance.
-The detailed structure of minimal or non-minimal gauge coupling is irrelavant.
-Also one does not need to assume that there exists an effective theory described by the relativistic field theory.
+There has been an understanding that for the field theory approach to work, there should be a low energy mode which can be described by a relativistic field theory.
+Therefore, people had the impression that the field theory approach works only a special type of systems with emergent relativistic spectrum.
+The interesting point to note in our proof is that one does not need to assume anything but gauge invariance.
+The detailed structure of minimal or non-minimal gauge coupling is irrelevant.
+Also one does not need to assume that there exists an effective theory described by the relativistic field theory and it applies to any system including arbitrary bands which may be far away from the Fermi level.

-We have proven that the Chern-Simons level can be expressed by the winding number of the fermion propagator only for $D=2+1$ and $D=4+1$ dimensional case.
-Nevertheless, once we assume this is true for any odd dimensions $D=2n+1$, direct relation between the Chern-Simons level and the n-th Chern character from the Berry connection defined by the negative energy eigenstates is also shown to hold by a simple Cauchy integral.

-In principle, the Berry connection could give two independent topological numbers: one from the Chern class, the other from the Chern character.
-In two space dimensions, Chern class $c_1(\mathcal{A})$ and Chern characters $\mbox{ch}_1(\mathcal{A})$ are identical: